L3viathan/veronique/README.md

   visible as such in the frontend.
 - `AVATAR`: A special field of type `picture` that will be used as the avatar for facts in their detail view and almost all other references to it.
+- `COMMENT`: A regular `text` verb, except with special UI support.

 ### Data type